 Jester House Cafe has something to keep all the family entertained, there's a giant chess set, hungry (and friendly) eels in the stream (September - May) and sculptures in the garden.
-We had a platter for two, other options include venison burgers and three cheese souffle.
+We had a platter for two, other options include seafood chowder and three cheese souffle.

 Riverside Cafe (part of Riverside Community), Inland Moutere Highway, (5 minutes south of Motueka)

 If you're interested in learning about co-operative and sustainable community living, visiting Riverside Cafe is a good place to start.
 The Community make many of the items on the cafe menu and use their own as well as local ingredients.
 Jams, pickles, plants and homespun wool are also sold.
 Fair trade coffee and Riverside juice is served, and vegans, vegetarians and those requiring gluten free dishes are catered for.